-Officer who shot naked man in Georgia found not guilty
+Officer who shot naked man found not guilty of murder

 Olsen was told by dispatch there was a naked man who was “possibly demented.”
 Hill was squatting in a roadway when Olsen arrived but jumped up and ran toward the patrol car, according to testimony from several witnesses.

-Olsen exited his car and yelled, “Stop!
+Olsen got out of his car and yelled, “Stop!
 Stop!”
 Hill didn’t stop, and Olsen shot him twice, witnesses said.

 Prosecutors argued that Olsen unreasonably and unnecessarily used deadly force to deal with the unarmed, naked man who was suffering a mental health crisis.
 Defense attorneys countered that Olsen had limited information about the situation, was scared to death and had only seconds to make a tough decision.